-ICTCP a color representation designed for high dynamic range (HDR) and wide color gamut (WCG) imagery and is intended as an optional replacement for Non-Constant Luminance Y'C'BC'R with HDR and WCG signals.
-ICTCP is a more perceptually uniform color representation that is based on the human visual system.
-The improved decorrelation of saturation, hue, and intensity make ICTCP ideal for the entire imaging chain from scene to screen.
-ICTCP follows the same operations as NCL Y'C'BC'R, making it a possible drop-in replacement.
+IC_TC_P color signal format that is a more perceptually uniform color representation based on the human visual system.
+The improved decorrelation of saturation, hue, and intensity make IC_TC_P ideal for the entire imaging chain from scene to screen.
+IC_TC_P follows the same operations as $NCL\ Y'C'BC'R$, making it a possible drop-in replacement.
 These color processing improvements are achieved by utilizing aspects of the human visual system and by optimizing for lines of constant hue, uniformity of just-noticeable-difference (JND) ellipses, and constant luminance.
-The perceptually uniform design of ICTCP allows for complex tasks such as color volume transform to be easily performed on HDR and WCG imagery with minimal error.
+The perceptually uniform design of IC_TC_P allows for complex tasks such as color volume transform to be easily performed on HDR and WCG imagery with minimal error.

-ICTCP is included in BT.2100 [5] and is being deployed by OTT service providers as well as implemented by numerous consumer TV manufacturers.
+IC_TC_P is included in BT.2100 [5] and is being deployed by OTT service providers as well as implemented by numerous consumer TV manufacturers.